Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: System Model

+Although the notation $P_{\mathrm{kill}}$ is retained for compactness and consistency with common defence-effectiveness terminology, it should be interpreted here as a model-predicted exposure-response probability under the adopted susceptibility assumptions, rather than as a victim-specific, experimentally validated kill probability.

+If a representative lower-to-upper disruption interval \((E_{10},E_{90})\) is available in the literature, then a convenient surrogate calibration is possible.

-Under the small-spread approximations established earlier, we model $\ln\bar{G}\sim\mathcal{N}\left(\mu_{\ln\bar{G}},\sigma_{\ln\bar{G}}^{2}\right), _{\kappa}$ is the kill-probability sigmoid parameter that controls the slope (sharpness) of the transition.
-This function reflects the fact that small deviations around the threshold $E_{th}$ can produce widely different outcomes, depending on the drone's internal hardware resilience and system uncertainties.
+so that the logistic susceptibility model matches the implied \(10\%\)--\(90\%\) transition width on the log-energy axis.
+This function reflects the fact that small deviations around the threshold $E_{\mathrm{th}}$ can produce widely different outcomes, depending on the drone's internal hardware resilience and system uncertainties.

-The mean per-pulse neutralization probability is obtained by averaging the logistic device-response over the log-energy distribution of a single pulse.
-Let $x=\ln E_{r}$ denote the natural logarithm of the received pulse energy; under the small-spread approximations developed earlier, we take $x\sim\mathcal{N}\left(\mu_{E},\sigma_{\ln E}^{2}\right).$ The mean per-pulse neutralization probability is therefore
+The mean per-pulse engagement-effectiveness probability is obtained by averaging the logistic device-response over the log-energy distribution of a single pulse.
+Let $x=\ln E_{r}$.
+Under the log-normal approximation in \eqref{eq:LnEr_corrected}, we have $x\sim\mathcal{N}\!\left(\mu_{\ln E},\sigma_{\ln E}^{2}\right)$.
+The mean per-pulse engagement-effectiveness probability is therefore: